jhucsf/fall2022/assign/assign04.md

 sequential implementation of the algorithm, such as function that merges sorted arrays.
 (Ask us how we know 😄...)

-Ensure that only the root process (i.e. the first process executed) ever attempts to open the file, map memory, and carry out cleanup.
+Ensure that only the topmost process (i.e. the first process executed) ever attempts to open the file, map memory, and carry out cleanup.
 Attempting to `close()` or `munmap()` the file multiple times will lead to crashes and other unpredictable behaviour.